 With the highlights pointed out, it is time to look at the advantages and disadvantages of opening a Barclays savings account.

-The Barclays Online Savings Account comes with a few beneficial features to the users, including:
+The Barclays Online Savings Account comes with a few beneficial features to the users, however, there are a few disadvantages to owning an account as well:

-APY pertains to the annual percentage yield, at the time of writing this account has 2.2%, which is higher than the current national average.
+- High APY: APY pertains to the annual percentage yield, at the time of writing this account has 0.40%, which is higher than the current national average.
 APY differs from interest rate and is a bit trickier to compute.
 It is mainly the interest rate that compounds monthly for the rest of the year.
 In other words, it is the annual rate of return that includes the compounding interest over 12 months.

 No deposit required: You do not need to add funds to open an account.